annalyellis/recipes_statistical_analysis/README.md

   height="400"
   frameborder="0"
 ></iframe>
 Due to a large amount of data, this plot makes it difficult to see a relationship between protein and cooking time.
 The least squares line reveals that there is, in fact, a positive relationship.
+I have restricted this plot to where the data is most highly concentrated in terms of minutes (less than 120).

 ![Density Plot of Protein PDV vs. Cooking Time](assets/seaborn_plot.png) This density plot reveals the large amount of data centered around low amounts of protein.

 ### Interesting Aggregates
-Although the scatterplot is somewhat inconclusive, finding the average (mean, median, mode) amount of protein in each time range reveals that protein is strictly increasing as time increases.
+Although the scatterplot is somewhat inconclusive, finding the average (mean, median, mode) protein PDV in each time range reveals that avg protein PDV is strictly increasing as time increases.

 | time_bin  | mean protein | median protein | count protein |
 |-----------|--------------|----------------|---------------|